syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/data-binding/ExpandoObject-binding.md

 ---
 layout: post
 title: ExpandoObject binding in Syncfusion ##Platform_Name## Grid Component
-description: Learn here all about ExpandoObject binding in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
+description: Learn about ExpandoObject binding in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: ExpandoObject binding
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-## ExpandoObject binding in ASP.Net MVC Grid Component
+## ExpandoObject Binding in ASP.Net Core Grid Component

-Grid is a generic component which is strongly bound to a model type.
-There are cases when the model type is unknown during compile type.
-In such cases you can bound data to the grid as list of ExpandoObject.
+The grid is a generic component that is firmly bound to a model type.
+There are cases when the model type is unknown during the compile type.
+In such cases, bind data to the grid as a list of ExpandoObject.

-ExpandoObject can be bound to datagrid by assigning to the DataSource property.
-Grid can also perform all kind of supported data operations and editing in ExpandoObject.
+The ExpandoObject can be bound to the data grid by assigning it to the DataSource property.
+The grid can also perform all kinds of supported data operations and editing in ExpandoObject.

 {% if page.publishingplatform == "aspnet-core" %}